Francescde/provesdeNivell/Task1/README.md

 ## Result:

 To asert the collision of the cubes and the volume intersection i build the library intersection.
-In this library we have the function cartesianCubesIntersect wich handles the intersection of two cubes with the same characteristics of the resulting cubes.
+In this library we have the function cartesianCubesIntersect wich handles the intersection of two cubes with the same characteristics of the cubes described in the statement.

-The function cartesianCubesIntersect uses the particularity of the cubes described in the statement to answer if they colide and the volume of the interection.
-To that end cartesianCubesIntersect uses the class CartesianCube that uses the fact that the cubes have the edges parallel to the axes to check the colition of the cubes and in given case the volume of the intersection.
+The function cartesianCubesIntersect uses the particularity of having the edges parallel to the axes to answer if they colide and the volume of the interssection.
+To that end cartesianCubesIntersect uses the class CartesianCube that describes a cube with this particularity.

-The main questions CartesianCube solves are:
+    cartesianCubesIntersect(cube1: CartesianCube, cube2: CartesianCube) {
+        let intersection= {
+            intersection:cube1.cartesianCubeIntersection(cube2),
+            volume: cube1.cartesianCubeVolumeOfIntersection(cube2)
+        };
+        return intersection;
+    }

+In particular cartesianCube solves us:

-##### 1. Do the cubes intersect?
+##### 1. Does the cube intersect with another cube?

-In the sample case the cubes intersect. we confirmed that using the function cartesianCubeIntersection as all the edges of any of the statment cubes are parallel to the edges
+The cartesianCube class have the funcion cartesianCubeIntersection wich asserts if another cartesianCube collides with the cube described by the class.
+It does that by looking if for all the axes the distance between the centers of the cubes is less than the sumatory of half the sides distance.
+This works for the cartesianCubes as all the edges of the cube follow the axes, as stated before.

     cartesianCubeIntersection( otherCube: CartesianCube){
         //check the X axis